grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Herschel was a total fucking champ!
 Found me cruising out in the middle of fucking endless expanse of green water.
 He gave me your message with the dock number...
 But Herschel was the easy part.
 The hard part was finding the dock on the way into Stilt City here.
 Had to stop and ask people probably a dozen fuckin' times -- and folks around here speak a strange fuckin' mix of languages I don't fuckin' understand, mostly."

-"It is good to see you Captain Shakes," said Hemi.
-"And Herschel.
+"It is good to see you Captain Shakes," said Hemi, "and Herschel.
 What happened after you left us?"

 "Well, there's not much to fuckin' tell of it, really.
 I drove the _Gnat_ hard in a sorta random northerly direction -- away from the _Prospect's_ location.
 Did some weaving back and forth and shit, just in case they fired a torp or something, but kept the fuckin' throttle up the whole time.
 With the volume of the _Gnat's_ engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every 10 minutes or so to see how far behind me they were."

 "Ah," Hemi interrupted, "So the _Gnat_ does have an active sonar system?"

 "Say again?
-I seem to fuckin' be harder of fuckin' hearing these days."
+I seem to fuckin' be harder of hearing these days."

 Hemi repeated his question.

 "Of course!
-I don't cheap out on anything on my fuckin' boat," said Shakes, "So: I kept them a few miles off and ran them northwards for three or four hours.
+I don't cheap out on anything on my fuckin' boat," said Shakes.
+"So: I kept that _Grackle_ a few miles off and ran them northwards for three or four hours.
 But by that time the sea was starting to chop up from the storm.
 The _Gnat_ was taking frothy green water right up against the sail.
 I figured we were probably far enough from the _Prospect_, so I went silent and dove the _Gnat_ and disappeared under the waves for the duration of the storm.
 Lost track of the pursuing sub at that point.
 How'd you all do in that fucking storm?"

 "Hemi brought the _Prospect_ up to the surface in the ditch of a 10 meter wave, rolled her right the fuck over.
 She was completely on her side for a bit, but eventually came upright again," said Percy.

 Shakes whistled.
 "Shit, I never saw weather that fuckin' big on this trip.
-You must have been much more toward the fuckin' center of the storm."
+You must have been much more toward the center of the storm."

-Percy went on to fill Shakes in on running into the sub with the ram on the surface during the storm, and the loss of Owen.
+Percy went on to fill Shakes in on running into the _Grackle_ on the surface during the storm, and the loss of Owen.
 Hemi also added that Chips had quit the boat.

-"Motherfucker," said Shakes.
-"You've all had it rough.
+"Motherfucker," said Shakes, "you've all had it rough.
 I feel like I had the easy part of the job.
 Yet here I fuckin' am to collect my due!"

 "It looks like the dockworkers have finished unloading."
 Hemi noticed that small groups of them had begun to clump up in various places around the platform, idly smoking.
 "Let's go find that dock boss and settle up."

-"You two go on," said Percy, "I'm going to check my fuckin' cargo hold and make sure they didn't fuck any shit up when they were swinging that iron hook around down there."
+"You two go on," said Percy, "I'm going to check my cargo hold and make sure they didn't fuck any shit up when they were swinging that iron hook around down there."

+[//]: # (----- invisible character break)

 [//]: # (### Hemi settles up with the dock boss)